 We’re going to add 2 Pipeline Variables.

-will be a Boolean flag to tell us whether or not we need to run theManual Intervention
+IsManualInterventionRequiredwill be a Boolean flag to tell us whether or not we need to run theManual Intervention.PreDeploymentResultsis a container for values, results, messages, etc. to display feedback to the user in theManual Interventionwindow.

 Add an